-Our delivery financing arrangements are secured by the relevant rigs that are financed, being 10 rigs as of December 31, 2019.
+Our delivery financing arrangements are secured by the relevant rigs that are financed, being twelve rigs as of December 31, 2020.
 In relation to nine of our delivered PPL rigs, the respective rig owners' financial obligations are cross-guaranteed and cross-collateralized.
-In relation to one of our delivered Keppel rigs, secured finance is in place.
-In addition, during 2020 we have taken delivery of another two rigs with financing.
+In relation to three of our delivered Keppel rigs, secured finance is in place.
 We have committed delivery financing in relation to four of our undelivered rigs and one undelivered rig does not have delivery finance arrangements.